dylangriess/Project1-Social-Calendar/README.md

 > As an adult living in Colorado, I would like to be able to create and save events and messages.
 I would also like to be able to see some delecious breweries, fun shows,  and other cool events that I could add to my shared calander.

 ### API Usage

 _____________________________________________

+We used the following API's in this project

+1. Ticketmaster - This widget runs at the bottom of the screen and shows upcoming events in the Denver Area
+2. Open Brewery - This application provides a list of breweries in Denver.
+We turned this into a random slector for the best user expereince.

 ### Project Wireframe